lantrann/QuantumLab-HCMIP/members.md

 <hr style="solid blue">

-We are a dynamic Lab with multiple PIs and Researchers.
+We are a dynamic Lab with multiple PIs and Subgroups.
 We are looking for Students who are interested in quantum world!

 [>> Principal Investigators](#PIs)